openstack-archive/stx-docs/doc/source/developer_guide/index.rst

       echo -e "export http_proxy=$http_proxy\nexport https_proxy=$https_proxy\n\
       export ftp_proxy=$ftp_proxy" >> /root/.bashrc

 #.
-Base container setup If you are running in fedora system, you will
+Base container build.
+If you are running in fedora system, you will
    see " .makeenv:88: \**\* missing separator.
 Stop. " error, to
    continue :